caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 - JS is the nervous system.
 It receives signals, makes decisions, and tells the rest of the body how to move.

-> :key: **Key Tech Note:** JavaScript was created in 1995 to animate HTML elements.
+JavaScript was created in 1995 to animate HTML elements.
 It is now used to power almost everything interactive on the web.

+## SLIDE 9
 JavaScript was written to manipulate the Document Object Model (DOM) dynamically on websites as users interact with content.
 Recall that the DOM represents an HTML document as a hierarchical list of nodes&mdash;JavaScript can target and modify these nodes.
 For our use case, the DOM is literally the HTML elements we create.

 In the simplest terms: JavaScript allows us to modify HTML elements.

-> :briefcase: **Employer Competitive Note:** As a UX/UI Designer, knowledge of the potential of JavaScript can have huge implications in building user experiences that have the behaviors you want.
+As a UX/UI Designer, knowledge of the potential of JavaScript can have huge implications in building user experiences that have the behaviors you want.
 The expectation is not to be a JavaScript developer but rather understand what is and is not possible through your tech stack.
 A little knowledge goes a long way in communicating with developers.

+## SLIDE 10
+The DOM is the representation of the objects making up the structure and content of a document on the web.
+In our case, the DOM is literally the HTML elements.

+## SLIDE 11
+Review

+## SLIDE 12
 ### JavaScript Variables

 The fundamental building block in JavaScript is a variable.

 JavaScript **variables** are containers for storing data values.
 These allow the code to "remember" information for later.
 Variables can store numbers, text, and even HTML elements.
 It can be useful to think of variables as the nouns of a programming language.

+## SLIDE 13
 Creating a variable follows a simple syntax with the same five parts every time:

 1. A **declaration** keyword. `var` (short for "variable") is the simplest.